Recognizing Natural Awareness

 Please be sure to fill out the application sections asking for any meditation and retreat experience, as this information will be helpful to the teacher.
 Where applicable, include details of the retreats, including teachers’ names, dates, location and length of the retreat.

-The staff for this retreat includes the teacher, an onsite retreat manager, and a cook.
-Three delicious and nutritious vegetarian meals will be offered each day.
+The staff for this online retreat includes the teacher, an onsite retreat manager, and a cook.

 THE RETREAT FACILITY

 Blue Sky Retreat Center @ San Geronimo Lodge, Taos, NM is situated among fruit trees along the banks of the Acequia Madre, and provides the privacy, quiet, and sense of harmony that is most conducive to intensive practice.
 There is a beautiful meditation yurt/hall and indoor and outdoor walking areas.
 It is situated at 7000 ft elevation.

 The Mountain Hermitage will have the use of Blue Sky Retreat Center during the 7 day period of this Insight Meditation Retreat.
 Each room is spacious enough to allow for both sitting and walking meditation for those who wish to practice in a more secluded setting.

 The bedrooms, walking spaces, dining room, kitchen are all within one building.
 There are two wheelchair accessible double bedrooms, to allow for an attendant, if needed.
 There is a separate meditation yurt that we will be able to use for our meditation space.

 Information about transportation and what to bring will be sent to those accepted into the retreat in time for making travel arrangements and packing.